 Ok so what is all the fuss about ?

-Just a quick post about Vitamin D commonly referred to as the sunshine vitamin – most people should be able to get all the vitamin D they need from sunlight ( oh ha ha on this lovely wet June day – unbelievable isn’t it, how on earth are we meant to even remotely get enough vitamin D I ask ! ) The body creates Vitamin D on the skin when outdoors so, from say late March to the end of September, if we spend plenty of time outdoors we should get enough, but between October and early March we should be thinking about supplements or increasing our dietary intake as we just don’t get enough vitamin D from sunlight …. unless of course you are one of the lucky few that holidays abroad in those months!
+Just a quick post about Vitamin D commonly referred to as the sunshine vitamin - most people should be able to get all the vitamin D they need from sunlight ( mmm on this lovely wet June day — might be tricky! ) The body creates Vitamin D on the skin when outdoors so, from say late March to the end of September, if we spend plenty of time outdoors we should get enough, but between October and early March we should be thinking about supplements or increasing our dietary intake as we just don’t get enough vitamin D from sunlight….unless of course you are one of the lucky few that holidays abroad in those months!

-- fortified foods such as breakfast cereals – read labels
+fortified foods such as breakfast cereals — read the labels

-So how does this all link into the menopause – well oestrogen helps to conserve bone and absorb calcium, with declining levels of oestrogen, which cause all the menopausal symptoms, it makes it even more important to make sure that you have enough vitamin D in your diet when the hormone levels in your body start to become a little off balance.
+So, how does this all link into the menopause — well oestrogen helps to conserve bone and absorb calcium, with declining levels of oestrogen, which cause those menopausal symptoms, it makes it even more important to make sure that you have enough vitamin D in your diet when the hormone levels in your body start to become a little off balance.

-All about getting that balance right ladies – get your hormones balanced again, get your diet sorted out, get your exercise organised, cut down on all those things you know you should be cutting down on ( oh yes you do know ! ) and your body will love you !
+All about getting that balance right ladies — get your hormones balanced, get your diet sorted out, get your exercise organised, hydration sorted, cut down on all those things you know you should be cutting down on (oh yes you do know!) and your body will love you !